Is it worth it to epoxy a garage floor? This article covers the pros, cons, costs, and everything you need to start.

 Talk to a Professional.
 Your second option is to talk to a professional and see what they might be able to use as a solution.
 Often time they may have something similar. or even better.

 Should You Paint or Epoxy Your Garage Floor

 Over time the paint will wear and flake off since it does not bond to the concrete.
-Paint won’t make your concrete strong and it won’t prevent cracking like an epoxy will.
+Paint won’t strengthen your concrete or prevent cracking like an epoxy will.

 What is Better Than Epoxy for Garage Floors

-Polycuramine is up to 20x stronger than epoxy and is used for more industrial floors but it can also be used on residential garage and shop floors as well.
+Polycuramine is up to 20x stronger than epoxy and is used for more industrial floors but can also be used on residential garage and shop floors.

 The Rust-Oleum Rocksolid Polycuramine Garage Floor Coating is the best option if you plan to go this route.